plone/volto/docs/source/upgrade-guide/index.md

 The `BlockChooser` component now uses the `title` of the block as source for translating the block title.
 Before, it took the `id` of the block, which is utterly wrong.
 Could be that this change will trigger untranslated blocks titles in your projects and add-ons.

+### Adjusted main Logo component styling

+In order to match the Plone logo and in lieu to use a better generic icon starting point, the `Logo.jsx` component and `.logo-nav-wrapper` styling have been adjusted.
+The logo is not constrained by default to `64px` and the wrapper now centers vertically.
+Please check that your project logo placeholder is still in good shape after upgrade.

 ## Upgrading to Volto 13.x.x

 ## Deprecating NodeJS 10